MEd in Educational, School, and Counseling Psychology with Emphasis in Health Education and Promotion

 Sample Plan of Study

-A student’s plan of study will vary depending on her/his program track and career goals and should be completed in consultation with her/his academic advisor.
+A student’s plan of study will vary depending on their program track and career goals and should be completed in consultation with her/his academic advisor.

 The M.Ed. student is required to take a comprehensive examination during the last semester in the program.